Thinnakornearth/transis-capital-front-end/README.md

 # Transis Capital Frontend (UI)

-This is a frontend project using the React framework for development.
+This is a frontend project using the React framework (Javascript, HTML and CSS) for the development.

 ## To run the project